Our Focuses|Climate Change Management|Scenario Analysis

 Transition Risk Scenario Analysis

 Winbond conducted risk simulations using three scenarios: (1) National Net-Zero Pathway, in Taiwan which mainly assesses domestic regulatory risks, (2) The SSP1-1.9 scenario from the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, which represents an extremely low-emissions pathway, and (3) an annual reduction rate of 4.2% as required by the Science-Based Targets Net-Zero (SBT-NZ) Standard for carbon emissions.
+The scope of the transition risk scenario analysis covers the group's main fabs and offices.

 External Scenario | Description | Assessed sources of emissions |